 The decision to commence a TPR is made by the TPR subcommittee.
-The membership and the terms of reference of the subcommittee are available on the ANZCA website.
+Contact details and the membership of the subcommittee are available on the ANZCA website.

 Trainees who are subject to a trainee performance review process are not eligible for admission to fellowship until the trainee performance review process is completed.